datacommonsorg/docsite/how_to_use.md

 ## Contribute data to Data Commons

-We are always looking to expand the data sources available from the main Data Commons site.
+We are always looking to the expand the data available from the base Data Commons site.
 If you are interested in contributing data, please see the [Data import documentation](/import_dataset/index.html).

 ## Develop and host your own Data Commons site

 If you would like to leverage Data Commons' analytical and visualization tools, and natural-language query interface for your own data and website, we provide a reference website implementation you can customize to meet your needs.
 See the [Custom Data Commons documentation](/custom_dc/index.html) for details.

+## Contribute to the open-source initiative

+We also welcome code, documentation, and educational contributions to the Data Commons open-source project.
+See [Contributing to Data Commons](/contributing/index.html) for the myriad ways you can help improve Data Commons!